The Rev. Dr. Stephen M. Cady II

 I came that they may have life, and have it abundantly.

-Minister for Pastoral Care and Outreach
+Minister for Congregational Care

 Kathy joined the Asbury First staff in July 2015, but she is no stranger to the congregation.
 From 2012-2014, she served at AFUMC as a student intern while earning her master of divinity degree at Colgate Rochester Crozer Divinity School (CRCDS), and later as a visitation minister.
 From 2014 to July 2015, Kathy participated in a clinical pastoral education residency program at St. Mary's Hospital in San Francisco, CA., where she provided spiritual and emotional care to patients, families, and staff.

 A native of New Jersey, Kathy received her undergraduate degree from Hampshire College in Amherst, MA, with an interdisciplinary concentration in psychology, religion, and literature.
-From 1995 to 2010 she was the founding owner, manager, and field techniciaion for Valley Environmental Services, an environmental consulting firm in Greenfield, MA.
+From 1995 to 2010 she was the founding owner, manager, and field technician for Valley Environmental Services, an environmental consulting firm in Greenfield, MA.
 She has also served as a chaplain intern at Strong Memorial Hospital in Rochester.
 In her spare time, Kathy raises and breeds guinea pigs.

 Favorite Scripture Verse – John 1:1-5